 Shoppers at Saint-Germain-des-Prés Christmas Market

-The 40 or so chalets of this Christmas Market line Boulevard St-Germain next to the famous St-Germain-des-Prés Church.
+Normally, this Christmas Market's 40 or so chalets line Boulevard St-Germain next to the famous St-Germain-des-Prés Church.

 Paris Christmas Market at Saint-Germain-des-Prés - hot roasted chestnuts